-There are numerous estate issues that can create legal disputes and claims, resulting in estate litigation.
-Many of these can be avoided by proper estate planning but, even with proper planning, disagreements can arise, especially among family members.
+Numerous estate issues can create legal disputes and claims, resulting in estate litigation.
+You can avoid many of these issues with the proper estate plan, but even with proper planning, disagreements can arise, especially among family members.

 Following are some of the more common estate disputes: